fish-shell/fish-shell/doc_src/language.rst

   > echo $pipestatus
   141 0

 Here, the "141" signifies that ``cat`` was killed by signal number 13 (128 + 13 == 141) - a ``SIGPIPE``.
-You can also use :envvar:`fish_kill_signal` to see the signal number.
+You can also use :envvar:`ghoti_kill_signal` to see the signal number.
 This happens because it was still working, and then ``head`` closed the pipe, so ``cat`` received a signal that it didn't ignore and so it died.

 Whether ``cat`` here will see a SIGPIPE depends on how long the file is and how much it writes at once, so you might see a pipestatus of "0 0", depending on the implementation.
-This is a general unix issue and not specific to fish.
+This is a general unix issue and not specific to ghoti.
 Some shells feature a "pipefail" feature that will call a pipeline failed if one of the processes in it failed, and this is a big problem with it.

 .. _variables-locale: